 NEPTUNE’S NET is an iconic seafood restaurant and biker bar serving up grilled seafood, beer-battered fish-and-chips, chowder, and all the fixins.
 Located right on Highway 1 at County Line, go for a surf and then fuel up at Neptune’s before continuing north.

 GET YOUR HIKE ON • Malibu offers heaps of hikes in the Santa Monica Mountains that line the east side of the PCH.
 For a mellow canyon trail, check out Solstice Canyon.
 The trail takes hikers along a creek through the ruins of a burned mansion and a small waterfall.
-A couple other great hikes are Escondido Falls and Malibu Creek State Park.
+A couple of other great hikes are Escondido Falls and Malibu Creek State Park.

 EXPLORE the secluded beaches and surf breaks between Zuma Beach and County Line.